CodeCabin/sola-testimonials/readme.txt

 Not applicable.

 == Changelog ==

+= 1.9.7 - 2019-01-24 - Low priority =
+* Stopped enqueuing of sola testmonial files where short code is not present
+* Tested the plugin on WP 5.2.1

 = 1.9.6 - 2019-01-24 - Low priority =
 * Fixed a bug where UI and other style related code loaded on all the pages